savelev1/telegram-remote-hopr-chat/README.md

 Open the directory where the bot is installed and run it:

 `cd /home/hopr/telegram-remote-hopr-chat && cargo run`

+The first launch may take a few minutes.

 You can run the bot in a new session (e.g. [Tmux](https://github.com/tmux/tmux/wiki)) so that the bot continues to run when you close the terminal.